Navigation

 Special considerations

-Some groups of people may need to avoid certain over-the-counter (OTC) painkillers or take special care if they do take them.
+Some groups of people, such as the examples below, may need to avoid certain over-the-counter (OTC) painkillers or take special care with them.

-For example, you shouldn’t take non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen if you have a condition that causes bleeding.
+• You may not be able to take non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, if you have a condition that causes bleeding.
 This includes haemophilia and peptic ulcers.
-You may need to take extra care if you have heart, liver or kidney problems or other long-term conditions such as asthma or inflammatory bowel disease.
+You may need to take extra care if you have heart, liver or kidney problems or other long-term conditions, such as asthma or inflammatory bowel disease.

-Often, you need to be more careful which medicines you take as you get older because they can affect you differently.
-You may also be more likely to be taking lots of different medicines as you get older.
+• You need to be careful which medicines you take as you get older because they can affect you differently.
+You may also more likely to be taking lots of different medicines as you get older.

-You should always read the patient information leaflet that comes with your medicine to check if you’re safe to take it.
-This is especially important if you have a long-term health condition or are taking other medicines.
+Always read the patient information leaflet that comes with your medicine to check if you’re safe to take it.
 Ask your pharmacist or GP if you’re not sure.

 Side-effects of over-the-counter painkillers

-You're unlikely to get side-effects from taking over-the-counter (OTC) painkillers as long as you carefully follow instructions on how to take them.
+You're unlikely to get side-effects from taking over-the-counter (OTC) painkillers if you follow instructions on how to take them.

 Side-effects from paracetamol are rare when you take the recommended dose.

-Non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen can affect your stomach.
-You might get indigestion or heartburn, have diarrhoea or feel sick.
-It’s strongly recommended to take NSAIDs with food or a glass of milk for this reason.
-NSAIDs can also worsen asthma, so check with your doctor or pharmacist if you have this condition.
+Non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, can affect your stomach.
+You might get indigestion or heartburn, have diarrhoea or feel sick so it’s best to take NSAIDs with food, some yoghurt, or a glass of milk.
+NSAIDs can also make asthma worse, so check with your doctor or pharmacist if you have this condition.

-Opioid painkillers such as codeine can cause constipation and may make you feel sick.
+Opioid painkillers, such as codeine, can cause constipation and may make you feel sick.
 They can also make you drowsy, so don’t take an opioid painkiller if you need to drive or operate machinery.
-Some people who take opioid painkillers may become dependent on them.
+Some people who take opioid painkillers become dependent on them.
 If you find that you need to keep taking them or they don’t work as well as they did, speak to your GP.

-This section doesn't include every possible side-effect of OTC painkillers.
-You can find out more by reading the patient information leaflet that comes with your medicine.
+For more information about possible side-effects of OTC painkillers, read the patient information leaflet that comes with your medicine.

 Medicines checklist